Klaudia Zolkos Urbanek

 I grew up in a post-communist country Poland.
 Often as a child, I aimed to find objects abandoned by people or damaged by the natural environment.
 These things were not always attractive, but the beauty was to give them value through a huge child’s imagination which is a powerful mechanism for further artistic development.
 Now I express what I see in my work through the prism of my ordinary childhood.
 My creativity demonstrates inner emotions.
 Curiosity about life and appreciation for patterns written in social and ethnic behavior plays a large part; This is linked to the fact that I spent most of my adult life living in London, where I could observe, learn to be part of a community formed by a group of people from other continents, countries.
 Through the variety of cultures surrounding me, I was able to learn much about folklore.
 I understand that each of us perceives the world differently.
 Yet, together we can enjoy and appreciate differences between us by respect and understanding that we need each other as a part of this existence.

 That’s why I constantly study and apply universal elements frequently appearing in the art and cultures of countries such as Japan, India, Italy, Romania, Croatia, and Slovakia.

-Significant symbolism for me is the colours that represent energy and internal balance.
+Significant symbolism for me is the colors that represent energy and internal balance.
 Pigments are the foundation because they reflect the emotions I feel while painting or creating.
 They represent the stages of my complexity as an artist.
-I feel that I should communicate my passions through colours.
+I think that I should communicate my passions through colors.